COVID impact: Boxing's Asian Championship moved from Delhi to Dubai | Sports-Games

 The tournament was to be held at the Indira Gandhi Indoor Stadium from May 21 to 31 in the national capital, which is recording over 20,000 daily cases right now. ''In the wake of international travel restrictions to India, the Boxing Federation of India (BFI), in consultation with Asian Boxing Confederation (ASBC), has decided to conduct the upcoming 2021 edition of the ASBC Asian Elite Men and Women Boxing Championships in Dubai,'' the BFI said in a statement.

-''The event will now be organised by BFI in association with UAE Boxing Federation.
+In a communication to all its members, the ASBC stated that the upcoming edition of the championships will now take place between May 21 and June 1. ''The event will now be organised by BFI in association with UAE Boxing Federation,'' BFI stated.

+The daily addition of over 3 lakh new cases has led to several countries imposing bans on flights to and from India, which would have been a logistical nightmare for the BFI to deal with.

 ''It's unfortunate that we have to shift the venue out of India.
 We were very keen to host the championships in Delhi but we are left with no options,'' he said.